BoltzmannBrain/Robotics-Toolbox/README.md

 Path Planning Search Algorithms
 ========

 Included are four algorithms for mobile robot path planning, specifically designed for multiobjective optimization (MOO) problems.
+They are written for use with the MATLAB Robotics Toolbox: http://www.petercorke.com/Toolbox_software.html

 A*MOO: A* search algorithm for MOO path planning D*MOO: D* search algorithm for MOO path planning